Would you believe, buying and selling Beanie Babies taught me a lot about flipping vacant houses?

 Another critical lesson I learned from buying and selling millions in Beanie Babies, that translated to real estate, was that I became comfortable with making large sums of money.
 Some people never get comfortable with that, and therefore never experience it: in some cases because of a lack of confidence or worse, self sabotage.

 So, I got very comfortable with that.
 I made $50,000 on two Beanie Babies in a few days and there was very little work involved.
 The concept of making large sums of money and that being normal and okay and part of my every day, became a reality for me.

 For several good reasons, largely overproduction of new versions by TY, the demand collapsed and values dropped like a rock.
 Here it is, more than 20 years later, and I look back on that journey as a real eye opener lesson for me.

 The Beanie Baby bonanza was fast and furious and ended, just like that and luckily for me, I only got stuck with one box of an assortment of them when the music stopped.
 All together I had about $15,000 in the ones I got stuck with but, over the course of those two years, I made almost a million dollars in profit.

 I looked at the 15 grand in that box and thought, “Hey, so what?”
 And I still have them and, every now and then, I’ll go on eBay and take a look at what stuff is selling for and, interestingly, prices are up again.
 Older collectibles like Beanie Babies and Pokemon Cards are bringing big money again.
 If you’ve got some left over from those days, now might be a good time to sell them.

 That’s my story.
 That’s what buying and selling millions of dollars in Beanie Babies taught me about real estate and flipping vacant houses.

 What are some BIG lessons you’ve learned that have helped you in the world of real estate investing?
-Have you worked with vacant homes?
+Have you worked with vacant houses?
 Let me know in the comments!
 I personally respond to each comment and I love hearing from you.